 RACE GRID League:

-If the 5th player’s skill level results in the team going over the team posting cap then there is an additional penalty of 3 points for ‘over the cap’ and 1 point for every posting point over cap.
+If the total team skill level results in the team going over the team posting cap then there is an additional penalty of 3 points for ‘over the cap’ and 1 point for every posting point over cap up to 4 skill level points over cap.
+If a team over posts by 5 points or higher, the penalty is 6 points and 1 point over the cap – this is designed to avoid a team bringing all high level players to a match.
+See BALANCED ROSTER topic in rulebook.

 Example: